 Prerequisites: CHM131 and MAT121.

-A continuation of CHM131 stresses the concepts of solutions, chemical equilibrium, acid-base chemistry, kinetics, thermodynamics, and oxidation/reduction reactions.
+(Offered annually in the spring) A continuation of CHM131 stresses the concepts of solutions, chemical equilibrium, acid-base chemistry, kinetics, thermodynamics, and oxidation/reduction reactions.
 Lecture and Laboratory.
 Scientific Literacy Capability course.

 CHM191 Environmental Chemistry

 Prerequisite: CHM131 or a "B" or better in CHM121.